dimforge/ncollide/docs/geometric_representations.md

 ### Minkowski sum
 The `MinkowskiSum` structure describes the Minkoswki sum of two shapes implementing the `SupportMap` trait.
-If $\mathcal{A}$ and $\mathcal{B}$ are two (possibly infinite) sets of points their Minkowski sum is given by the set:
+If $\mathcal{A}$ and $\mathcal{B}$ are two (possibly infinite) sets of points, their Minkowski sum is given by the set:

 $$
 \mathcal{A} \oplus \mathcal{B} = \left\{ \mathbf{a} + \mathbf{b} \mid{} \mathbf{a} \in \mathcal{A}, \mathbf{b} \in \mathcal{B} \right\}